-- Teach and reinforce hand washing and respiratory etiquette - Provide screening and diagnostic testing through our nurses with parental consent - Provide free at-home COVID-19 tests for all students and staff, as available. - Implement social distancing (3 ft) to the greatest extent possible - Ensure daily cleaning and disinfection of spaces - Provide hand sanitizer and disinfectant wipes throughout buildings and in each classroom - Encourage students and staff to stay home when sick and get tested - Provide and promote vaccination opportunities in collaboration with GCHD for eligible students and staff - Continue enhanced ventilation and air quality improvements throughout the school system - Post protocols for visitors at each school - Identify isolation rooms in every school as a safety protocol - Continue promote schools using outdoor learning spaces
+- Teach and reinforce hand washing and respiratory etiquette - Provide free at-home COVID-19 tests for all students and staff, as available. - Ensure daily cleaning and disinfection of spaces - Provide hand sanitizer and disinfectant wipes throughout buildings and in each classroom - Post safety protocols at each school for visitors should additional mitigation strategies be necessary - Encourage students and staff to stay home when sick and get tested - Provide and promote vaccination opportunities in collaboration with GCHD for eligible students and staff - Continue enhanced ventilation and air quality improvements throughout the school system - Identify isolation rooms in every school as a safety protocol - Continue promote schools using outdoor learning spaces

-GCPS intends to follow the most recent CDC guidance at the start of the 2022-2023 school year.
+GCPS intends to follow the most recent CDC guidance at the start of the 2023-2024 school year.
 GCPS will continue to consult with GCHD specific to infectious diseases to determine if additional mitigating measures are needed.
 See the GCPS COVID 19 Safety Protocols for more information.

 Effective March 1, 2022, face coverings will be optional in all GCPS facilities and on GCPS transportation.
 Any individual may choose to wear a face covering as a safety precaution.
-Masks will continue to be provided by GCPS for any individual choosing to wear a face covering.

 Garrett County Public Schools has created a document titled "COVID 19 Safety Protocols" in an effort to provide specific details about the safety precautions being implemented throughout the system.
-To locate the GCPS COVID 19 Safety Protocols document please "CLICK HERE".
+To locate the GCPS COVID 19 Safety Protocols document please "CLICK HERE"